Aha43/Hit/README.md

 # Hit - Hierarchically Integration Test framework

 A  dotnet c# framework for integration testing where the work of one integration test can be the build up for the next integration test.
 Hit is intended to be used with an unit testing framework: Sequences of Hit integration tests forms unit tests.
-Examples here uses the XUnit framework to run the example unit tests, a similar unit test framework should also work.
+Examples here uses the Xunit framework to run the example unit tests, a similar unit test framework should also work.

 * [Changelog](https://github.com/Aha43/Hit/blob/main/CHANGELOG.md)
 * [NuGet Package](https://www.nuget.org/packages/Hit/)